Minting eTSLA: Click to Confirmation

 It's worth pausing on why this design protects Maya rather than the dealer.

 A signed quote is a one-sided promise: the maker commits to a price it chose, and Maya decides whether to take it.
 She can't tamper with the price - change a single digit and the signature no longer matches.
 The maker can't bait-and-switch - the terms it signed are the terms that settle.
-And because the quote is bound to this specific chain and this specific contract, a signature can't be lifted and replayed somewhere else.
+The settle band means even a stolen maker key can't quote wildly off-market.
+And there's no waiting and no separate confirmation step from the dealer afterward: the onchain settlement event is the confirmation.
+When Maya sees the transaction land, the trade is already done.

 What just happened